nmusatti/pokedex/README.md

 - `/pokemon/translated/<<Name>>`: returns the same information, but with the description translated in a funny way

-In order to build and run the project on a your computer you need a Rust toolchain.
+In order to build and run the project on your computer you need a Rust toolchain.
 To install one on a Linux workstation you should run the following command:

 ```bash